 At the Pentagon, Lieutenant General Cartwright became Director of the Force Structure, Resources, and Assessment Directorate, J-8, of the Joint Staff during a tumultuous period.
-The Defense Department was not only prosecuting wars in Afghanistan and Iraq, it was also transforming itself to meet 21st Century requirements.
-One major change in acquisition involved a switch from the bottom-up and service-driven Joint Warfighting Capabilities Assessment (JWCA) to the topdown and strategy-driven Joint Capabilities Integration Development System (JCIDS).
-As the new system's official "Gatekeeper," Cartwright orchestrated the program reviews and determined which items would be considered by the Joint Requirements Oversight Council
+The Defense Department was not only prosecuting wars in Afghanistan and Iraq, it was also transforming itself to meet twenty-first century requirements.
+One major change in acquisition involved a switch from the bottom-up and service-driven Joint Warfighting Capabilities Assessment to the top-down and strategy-driven Joint Capabilities Integration Development System.
+As the new system's official "Gatekeeper," Cartwright orchestrated the program reviews and determined which items would be considered by the Joint Requirements Oversight Council (JROC).
+Key issues included adjusting force structure and composition around the globe, increasing interoperability by integrating warfighting capabilities, and developing enhanced weapons technologies.